 South African rand weakens as local, global economic woes weigh

-JOHANNESBURG, April 30 (Reuters) - South Africa's rand weakened on Friday as weaker-than-expected Chinese factory indicators and firmer economic growth in the United States put demand for riskier currencies under pressure.
+JOHANNESBURG, April 30 (Reuters) - South Africa's rand eased on Friday as weaker-than-expected Chinese factory indicators and firmer economic growth in the United States put demand for riskier currencies under pressure.

-This week has seen volatile trade, but in a narrow range, with the rand failing to hold below the 14.20 technical resistance mark despite bull-plays inspired by the high yield on offer in the face of loose Fed policy.
+Trading this week has been volatile, albeit within a narrow range, with the rand failing to hold below the 14.20 technical resistance mark despite bull-plays inspired by the high yield on offer in the face of loose Fed policy.

-But the rand has lost momentum as investors were worried about local economic growth and the duration of expansionary fiscal and monetary policies in developed economies that have so far supported flows into the rand and a health trade surplus.
+The rand has lost momentum as investors worry about local economic growth and the duration of expansionary fiscal and monetary policies in developed economies that have so far supported flows into the currency and a healthy trade surplus.

 China's manufacturing purchasing managers' index (PMI) fell slightly in April as supply bottlenecks and rising costs weighed on production.

-Strong U.S. economic growth in the first quarter, with gross domestic product increasing at a 6.4%, took some of the steam out of the rand's rally, with traders warning that South Africa's own economic struggles may weigh on rand strength.
+Strong U.S. economic growth in the first quarter, with gross domestic product increasing 6.4%, took some of the steam out of the rand's rally, with traders warning that South Africa's own economic struggles may weigh on its strength.

+However, South Africa on Friday posted its largest trade surplus on record for March at 52.77 billion rand ($3.67 billion), from a revised 31.22 billion rand in February, driven by higher commodity and mineral exports.

+Analysts had expected the rand could take another beating in coming days if the trade surplus narrowed more than expected.

 ((mfuneko.toyana@thomsonreuters.com; +27117753153; Reuters Messaging: mfuneko.toyana.thomsonreuters.com@reuters.net))